RoiSoyBoy/STAChat/README.md

-<<<<<<< HEAD
 # New_Chat_Bot

 ## 🚀 Overview

 A modern, business-agnostic chatbot platform built with Next.js 14 (App Router), TypeScript, Firebase, and OpenAI.
 The system supports:
 - **Automatic extraction of Q&A pairs** from any business website or uploaded file using generic, language-aware patterns (address, phone, email, hours, etc.).
-- **Retrieval-Augmented Generation (RAG)**: The chat API always answers based only on the extracted Q&A pairs from your uploaded data.
+- **Retrieval-Augmented Generation (RAG)**: The chat API answers based on the extracted Q&A pairs from your uploaded data.
 If no answer is found, the bot will say so.
-- **Admin dashboard** for uploading URLs/files, managing settings, and viewing all training data in one place.
+- **Admin dashboard** for uploading URLs/files, managing settings, and viewing training data.
 - **Extensible and privacy-focused**: No business-specific logic, no backend secrets exposed, and easy to add new Q&A patterns.

 ---